For Linux Dedicated Servers

 /dev/md1: Version : 0.90 Creation Time : Tue Sep 11 21:33:24 2012 Raid Level : raid1 Array Size : 4194240 (4.00 GiB 4.29 GB) Used Dev Size : 4194240 (4.00 GiB 4.29 GB) Raid Devices : 2 Total Devices : 2 Preferred Minor : 1 Persistence : Superblock is persistent Update Time : Wed Jun 10 11:11:05 2015 State : clean Active Devices : 2 Working Devices : 2 Failed Devices : 0 Spare Devices : 0 UUID : 2db35cef:bde058e8:1f51fb89:78ee93fe Events : 0.251 Number Major Minor RaidDevice State 0 8 1 0 active sync /dev/sda1 1 8 17 1 active sync /dev/sdb1

-If there is a missing disk, the output is similar to the following:
+If the hard disk is missing, the output looks similar to the following:

 mdadm -D /dev/md0